Incorporating a radiative hydrodynamics scheme in the numerical-relativity code BAM

 \subsubsection{Post-Merger Stage}

 The post-merger evolution is marked by a significant increase of the central rest-mass density over the simulations time, as depicted in Figure~\ref{fig:6}.
-This can be interpreted as a consequence of the phase-transition leading to the appearance of $\Lambda$ hyperons at high densities, which, on its turn, reduces pressure support and softens the EoS.
-This is in accordance with the results of Ref.~\cite{Radice:2016rys}, though their results refer to cold, isothermal ID with the BHB$\Lambda \phi$ EoS.
+This can be interpreted as a consequence of the phase-transition leading to the appearance of $\Lambda$ hyperons at high densities, which, in turn, reduces pressure support and softens the EoS.
+This is in accordance with the results of \cite{Radice:2016rys}, although their results refer to cold isothermal ID with the BHB$\Lambda \phi$ EoS.

-For a better understanding of the NLS on the post-merger evolution, we show in Figure~\ref{fig:12} snapshots of the rest-mass density, temperature, and electron fraction of our runs in the $x-y$~plane 10~ms after the merger for two cases, with and without the NLS.
-In the upper panels we note a remnant comprised of a massive core surrounded by a disk, which extends further for the NLS runs.
-In the middle panels we see that the inner core is substantially colder than the interface between the core and the surrounding disk, which is then thermally supported by higher pressure exerted by the hot material.
-The higher core temperature compared to that of the short inspiral simulations is reminiscent from the isentropic initial condition, by which $T_{\rm core}(t = 0) \approx 25~{\rm MeV}$ and is not significantly altered during the inspiral and coalescence.
-In fact, the small variation of the core temperature for different EoSs is due to the general weak dependency of the pressure on the temperature for high densities.
-This remains true for the NLS runs because the core is also optically thick, hence neutrinos do not provide sufficient cooling within the simulation timespan.
-Similarly to the short inspiral runs, in the lower panels we see that the remnants are neutron-rich with $Y_e \lesssim 0.1$ at the core and the disk when neutrinos are not considered.
-With the NLS we observe a slight deleptonization of the core, an increase in the electron fraction at the heated arms and an overall strong deleptonization of the outer disk regions, which can also be interpreted in light of the neutrino emissions geometry (see Section~\ref{sec:5.3.2}).
+For a better understanding of the NLS on the post-merger evolution, we show in Figure~\ref{fig:12} snapshots of the rest-mass density, temperature, and electron fraction of our runs in the $x$-$y$~plane 10~ms after the merger for two cases, with and without the NLS.
+In the upper panels, we note a remnant comprised of a massive core surrounded by a disk, which extends further for the NLS runs.
+In the middle panels, we see that the inner core is substantially colder than the interface between the core and the surrounding disk, which is then thermally supported by higher pressure exerted by the hot material.
+The higher core temperature compared to that of the short inspiral simulations is reminiscent of the isentropic initial condition, by which $T_{\rm core}(t = 0) \approx 25~{\rm MeV}$, and it is not significantly altered during the inspiral and coalescence.
+In fact, the small variation of the core temperature for different EoSs is due to the generally weak dependency of the pressure on the temperature for high densities.
+This remains true for the NLS runs because the core is also optically thick; hence, neutrinos do not provide sufficient cooling within the simulation timespan.
+Similarly to the short inspiral runs, in the lower panels, we see that the remnants are neutron rich, with $Y_e \lesssim 0.1$ at the core and the disk when neutrinos are not considered.
+With the NLS, we observe a slight deleptonization of the core, an increase in the electron fraction at the heated arms, and an overall strong deleptonization of the outer disk regions, which can also be interpreted in light of the neutrino emissions' geometry (see Section~\ref{sec:5.3.2}).